edubart/nelua-lang/docs/pages/overview.md

 A method is function defined for record that takes a reference to the record type as its first argument, this first argument is visible as `self` inside the method.
-For defining or calling a method the semicolon token `:` must be used, just like in Lua.
+For defining or calling a method the colon token `:` must be used, just like in Lua.

 ```nelua
 local Rect = @record{x: number, y: number, w: number, h: number}